maxxiimo/the-front-end-manifesto/chp10-visual-design-for-the-nondesigner.md

 Now that we have selected a font family, we need to set a base font size.
 Choosing font size is actually an important decision.
 At the very basic level you will choose between a unit of measurement such as `px` vs. `em` vs. `%` vs. `pt` vs `rem`, and from a more complex perspective you need to consider that your choice might also be the measurement from which your entire site is responsive to.

+We will use `%` to establish a baseline, and `em`'s' to set font sizes for elements throughout the project.

 NOTE: The research for my opinionated basis to start from can be found in "[A Brief History of Web Font Sizes][Appendix 11]" in the appendices.

+### Base Font Size

 In Chapter 3 we [implemented Normalize.css][Resets].
 If you look at the [Normalize][implementation] file you will notice that the base font size is set to 100%: